 Vampire Weekend Day

 Four Columbia grads release a handful of songs on the internet, a record label bidding war ensues, followed by sold out shows all over the world, magazine covers, a performance on Saturday Night Live and a number one record on the Billboard charts.
 If that doesn’t get you a holiday, something ain’t right.
 If it does, though?
 Horchata, madras, oxford cloth and class warfare all day, with a nice dollop of reckless cross-cultural appropriation all night.

 Animal Collective Day

 First, there’s the Bedford Avenue parade, where everybody dresses in animal masks and their ugliest sweatshirts, followed by a mass exodus to Panda Bear’s former place of employment, Other Music, to pick up a few soukous records.
 Revelers return home to listen to them, do some drugs, and contemplate moving to another country.
 Finally, the night ends at a swanky Manhattan museum to revel at a jungle-like art installation and wonder why the hell Animal Collective is DJing, but not playing live.

-Todd P Day They Might Be Giants Day
+Todd P Day

 You know, in a way, this guy is probably more responsible than anyone for the sound, or at least the idea, of Brooklyn that has most permeated the imaginations of people all over the world, as he’s booked sweaty, often hard to find DIY shows at various venues across the city (not to mention Austin and Mexico, too) for years now.
 To celebrate all that he’s accomplished, the city has promised it will not shut down a single venue all day today, not even if there’s seriously nothing going on and the cops are super bored.